zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-> - Adding +1 in denominators prevents division-by-zero and keeps features defined even in zero-packet windows
+> - Adding +1 in denominators prevents division-by-zero and keeps features defined even in zero-packet windows.
-> - Rolling mean and rolling std act like a dynamic baseline: “what is normal around here” changes over time
+> - `Rolling` mean and rolling std act like a dynamic baseline: “what is normal around here” changes over time.
-> - packet_change highlights sudden bursts that might be missed when only looking at absolute count
+> - `packet_change` highlights sudden bursts that might be missed when only looking at absolute count.

 ##